 Council will Council will monitor progress through Leverage community leadership and work to support and empower all residents to participate in their community.
-Community satisfaction with: The degree to which Council empowers the community to form social connections Advocate and work in partnership with key stakeholders to attract investment in quality learning opportunities and educational facilities for the municipality.
-Community satisfaction with: • Council's representation, lobbying and advocacy on behalf of the community with other levels of government and private organisations on key issues Provide opportunities for lifelong learning, through a place-based approach to the management and delivery of neighbourhood hubs and libraries.
-Community satisfaction with Council's: • Provision of local libraries • Ability to foster local learning opportunities for all through appropriate infrastructure, services and advocacy Local Government Performance Reporting Framework service indicators results for: Libraries Deliver, partner and advocate for employment pathways for our young people, older people, newly arrived communities disadvantaged job seekers.
-Community satisfaction with: • Their access to jobs and training opportunities in the local area Partner with local artists and organisations to An increased number of local artists engaged in Wyndham
+Community satisfaction with: The degree to which Council empowers the community to form and lead social connections Advocate and work in partnership with key stakeholders to attract investment in quality learning opportunities and educational facilities for the municipality.
+Community satisfaction with: Council's representation, lobbying and advocacy on behalf of the community with other levels of government and private organisations on key issues Provide opportunities for lifelong learning, through a place-based approach to the management and delivery of neighbourhood hubs and libraries.
+Community satisfaction with Council's: • Provision of local libraries • Ability to foster local learning opportunities for all through appropriate infrastructure, services and advocacy Local Government Performance Reporting Framework service indicators results for: Libraries Deliver, partner and advocate for employment pathways for our young people, older people and culturally diverse communities to address barriers to employment.
+Community satisfaction with: No. of opportunities Council has pursued with business and community in order to address barriers to employment Partner with local artists and organisations to An increased number of local artists engaged in Wyndham